crateio/distutils2/docs/source/metadata.rst

     >>> metadata.write('/to/my/PKG-INFO')

 The class will pick the best version for the metadata, depending on the values provided.
-If all the values provided exists in all versions, teh class will used :attr:`metadata.PKG_INFO_PREFERRED_VERSION`.
+If all the values provided exists in all versions, the class will use :attr:`metadata.PKG_INFO_PREFERRED_VERSION`.
 It is set by default to 1.0.

 Conflict checking and best version